 - Driving students without off-campus privileges off campus

 - Driving and parking violations

-- Violation of the WCPSS and KHSCD Code of Student Conduct
+- Violation of the WCPSS and KHS Code of Student Conduct

 - Producing or using counterfeit or non-school issued off-campus lunch passes